--- Do not recycle your posts on all platforms.
-If you have photos of yourself at a film premiere, IG may be a better place.
-If an online publication interviewed you, LI would be more suited to share.
-FB would be the right place to post a link to a trailer for your new horror film.
-Twitter, however, should be used to showcase your writing ability.
-You don’t want your followers on IG to not follow you on Twitter simply because you post the same thing.
+-- Avoid reusing your posts on all social media platforms.
+For instance, if you have photos of yourself at a film premiere, it may be more fitting to post them on Instagram.
+If an online publication interviewed you, LinkedIn would be a more suitable platform to share it.
+Facebook is an ideal place to post a link to your new horror film's trailer.
+On the other hand, Twitter should be used to showcase your writing skills.
+Repetitive posts across all platforms may result in your followers on one platform ignoring you on another.

 -- Twitter is full of controversial tweets and opinions.
 Some very ludacris.
 Whether it is a politician or an athlete, there are always tweets that rub us the wrong way.
 That doesn’t mean you have to respond.
 Did you know that everyone can see your responses?
 On your profile, there is a whole section for tweets and replies.
 Before engaging in some meaningless fight over Lebron or Jordan that turns into an outright bloodbath, think if you want the whole Twitter world to see.

 -- Out of all the platforms I mention for screenwriters, Twitter would be the place to express the things that matter most to you.
 Controversial opinions tend to get the most likes, comments, and re-tweets.
 This provides you with a lot of opportunity when expanding your brand as a screenwriter.
-But bear in mind, one negative tweet can tank your career forever.
-Roseanne Barr’s critically-acclaimed show ROSEANNE was coming back for a Season 2 -- that is, until she tweeted what many believed to be a racist tweet.
-Regardless of whether you agreed with her firing or not, Hollywood executives knew that the backlash of keeping her on did not outweigh the show's current success.
-She won't work in Hollywood again.
+Remember that one negative tweet can destroy your career forever.
+Roseanne Barr's hit show ROSEANNE was set to return for a second season until she tweeted what some perceived to be a racist statement.
+Despite whether you agree with her termination or not, Hollywood executives were aware that the consequences of keeping her on the show outweighed its success.
+As a result, she has been blacklisted from working in the industry.

 TWITTER TIPS FOR SCREENWRITERS:

 -- You must interact.
-Follow your favorite writers, celebrities, friends, companies -- whatever tickles your fantasy.
-But don’t just follow them, comment and communicate.
-That does not mean to be hateful if you disagree.
-Friendly and open debate is always welcome.
-But also congratulate.
-Read or watch what they share, and articulately share your thoughts.
-You’d be surprised how many people -- big or small - read through comments.
+Follow your favorite writers, celebrities, friends, companies -- whatever tickles your fantasy However, don't simply follow them, make an effort to engage with their content by commenting and communicating.
+Engage in friendly and open discussions even if you disagree with them.
+Congratulate them on their successes and take the time to read or watch what they share, then share your thoughts articulately.
+You’d be surprised how many people, big or small, read through comments.
 You never know -- you might get a reply.
 Happens all the time.
 Happens to me frequently.